Symbolic Recovery of Differential Equations: The Identifiability Problem: Algorithms

 \subsection{Polynomial and Algebraic PDEs}

-If we assume that $u$ is an algebraic functions, Theorem~\ref{thm:jacobi-criterion-for-algebraic-independence} yields that the Jacobi has full rank if and only if $g$ is only trivially annihilated in the sets of polynomials or algebraic functions.
-We can check the Jacobi rank for a selected number of points with Jacobi Rank Computation (JRC), as described in Algorithm~\ref{alg:jacobi-criterion}.
-As numerical errors also influence the Jacobian, we propose to use two different finite-difference orders, usually a small one and a large one.
-Afterwards, one has to determine if there exists at least one point for which the least singular value decreased significantly.
-This can be visualized by a heat map as shown in Figure~\ref{fig:jacobi-polynomial-ambiguous-algebraic-function} in Section~\ref{sec:experiments-polynomials-algebraic-function}.
+If we assume that $u$ is an algebraic function, Theorem~\ref{thm:Jacobian-criterion-for-algebraic-independence} yields that the Jacobian has full rank if and only if $g$ is only trivially annihilated in the sets of polynomials or algebraic functions.
+We can check the Jacobian rank for a selected number of points with Jacobian Rank Computation (JRC), as described in Algorithm~\ref{alg:Jacobian-criterion}.
+As numerical errors also influence the Jacobian, we propose to use two different finite-difference orders, a small one and a large one.
+Afterward, one has to determine if there exists at least one point for which the least singular value decreased significantly.
+This can be visualized by a heat map as shown in Figure~\ref{fig:Jacobian-polynomial-ambiguous-algebraic-function} in Section~\ref{sec:experiments-polynomials-algebraic-function}.

-In case one can not assume that $u$ is algebraic, we can still use the Jacobi criterion for analytic functions from Theorem~\ref{thm:jacobi-condition-for-uniqueness-of-analytic-functions}, since uniqueness for analytic PDEs implies uniqueness for polynomial PDEs.
-Therefore, a full rank Jacobian in at least one data point yields uniqueness of the PDE.
-However, the Jacobi criterion for analytic functions cannot be used to prove non-uniqueness and, thus, we need a different algorithm for the case that the Jacobian has nowhere full rank.
+In case one can not assume that $u$ is algebraic, we can still use the Jacobian criterion for analytic functions from Theorem~\ref{thm:Jacobian-condition-for-uniqueness-of-analytic-functions}, since uniqueness for analytic PDEs implies uniqueness for polynomial PDEs.
+Therefore, a full-rank Jacobian in at least one data point yields the uniqueness of the PDE.
+However, the Jacobian criterion for analytic functions cannot be used to prove non-uniqueness and, thus, we need a different algorithm for the case that the Jacobian has nowhere full rank.